 The Initiativniki are an impressive testimony to the stalwartness of the human spirit in the face of incredible odds.
 But wars, including religious ones, also cause collateral damage – among children, for ex.
 The patriarch Kryuchkov lived underground on the run from Soviet authorities from 1970 to 1990.
 Even IUECB-circles admit today that none of his nine children are in the Christian fold.

 The anti-semite Alexander Prokhanov, perhaps Russia’s most prominent far-right writer, is chief editor of the ultra-nationalist „Zavtra“ magazine.
 “Wikipedia” reports that he and a colleague invited the US-Nazi Donald Duke to Russia in 1999.
-Alexander is the grandson of Ivan Prokhanov, a leading father of Russia’s Baptist and Evangelical-Christian communities.
+Alexander is the grandson of the brother of Ivan Prokhanov, a leading father of Russia’s Baptist and Evangelical-Christian communities.
 But Alexander’s convictions cannot be blamed on Ivan, for Grandpa died in 1935, three years prior to the grandson’s birth.
 But this aside is one indication of the fact that “once-Baptist-always-Baptist” does not reflect Soviet and Russian reality.
 More than a few of today’s Russian intellectuals and politicians have one-time Baptist connections.

 Patz reports that the Great Division of 1961 turned long-time friends and relatives into „irreconcilable enemies“.
 Married couples suddenly found themselves on opposite sides of the fence, their children confused as to with whom they should attend church.
 “At home, children were subjected to the constant quarrelling of their parents.
 Disappointed, they went out into the world once they were grown.
 And how many of these families were driven into divorce and destruction?”